-Upon completion, from the Local UI an entry is made in the Audit Log at the device.
+Upon completion, an event is written in the Audit Log of the device.
 This Log may be downloaded by the "admin" user or any user assigned an admin role.
 The admin may configure whether or not a Confirmation Report will print through the CentreWare Web Ui on the Properties tab, under Security.
 The options are On, Errors Only, and Off.